Syberdrake/cyberblocklist/README.md

 To install, simply copy and past the blocklist file into your hosts file (this should work on any OS).

-To Be Added:
+TO BE ADDED:

--Bluetack blocklists
+.Bluetack blocklists

--Ublock Origin blocklists
+.Ublock Origin blocklists